Should I Give my Dog Medication to Modify their Behavior?

 In my experience it depends on the dog.
 I know many dogs who have made huge strides in their training with the assistance of medication.

-However, there are also many instances of dogs I know who were inappropriately put on medication, given the wrong medication, or the humans were told incorrect information about how the medication works.
-The following is basic info I think a client needs to know when considering using medication for behavioral modification.
+However, I also know many dogs who were inappropriately put on medication, given the wrong medication, or their humans were told incorrect information about how the medication works.

 Diagnosing

-A decision to put you dog on medication for behavioral issues should be between you, your vet, and your trainer.
-In certain instances, it should be the trainer who confirms that medication is needed, not the vet since a vet does not have the education accurately diagnose what the dogs behavioral issue actually is.
-For example instances of separation anxiety, obsessive compulsive behavior, reactivity, fearful behavior, anxiety, trauma may need medical intervention.
+In instances of separation anxiety, obsessive compulsive behavior, reactivity, fearful behavior, anxiety, trauma medication can be helpful.
 However, separation anxiety can look a lot like a low frustration tolerance to an untrained eye.
 So can anxiety or OCD and a suppressed prey drive.
-These are differences a reputable trainer would know how to identify, not a veterinarian.
+These are differences a reputable trainer would know how to identify, not most veterinarians.

 Is it a natural behavior or is pharmaceutical intervention needed?